 In the budget request, the Administration proposes eliminating the 190-day lifetime limit on psychiatric hospital services.
 Under current law, once an individual receives Medicare benefits for 190 days of care in a psychiatric hospital during their lifetime, no further benefits are available to the beneficiary.
 The Administration also recommends that Medicare Part B cover up to three behavioral health visits per year without cost-sharing.
 Currently, beneficiaries must pay the applicable deductible and coinsurance amount.
 The proposal seeks to broaden the types of practitioners that can bill and receive payment under Medicare to include licensed professional counselors and marriage and family therapists.
 The budget proposal also seeks to align rules for mental health parity in Medicare with commercial insurance plans.
 Under current law, private health plans that offer mental health and substance use disorder benefits must do so at the same level as medical and surgical benefits.
-Currently, vaccine coverage is available to Medicare beneficiaries through Parts B and D, though the proposal seeks to consolidate vaccine coverage under Medicare into Part B. The Administration is also calling for Medicare Advantage (MA) plans to provide vaccine coverage at no greater cost-sharing than is charged under Original Medicare.
+Currently, vaccine coverage is available to Medicare beneficiaries through Parts B and D, though the proposal seeks to consolidate vaccine coverage and greater cost-sharing than is charged under Original Medicare.
 The Administration also proposes a temporary extension of telehealth coverage under Medicare beyond the COVID-19 Public Health Emergency to study its efficacy and impact on access to care.
 As with most items included in the budget request, Congress will determine which of these proposed changes are realized.